crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     Forward scattering is in the sense that the phase continues around the earth in the same direction, while backscattering would reverse direction.
-    Note that for some phases that go the long way around the earth, the sense of scattering may not match the positive anglular direction.
+    Note that for some phases that go the long way around the earth, the sense of scattering may not match the positive angular direction.

 10  Core phase names: